-OPEN TO: 9, 10, 11, 12Full Year CoursePREREQUISITE: ELPA21 domain scores of 2 or 3, with 3s in Reading and Writing, or EL Cert permissionOne year may count toward four-year college requirement.Does not satisfy NCAA requirements.
+OPEN TO: 9, 10, 11, 12 Full Year Course

+PREREQUISITE: ELPA21 domain scores of 2 or 3, with 3s in Reading and Writing (or WIDA equivalent), or EL Cert placement

+One year may count toward four-year college requirement.
+Does not satisfy NCAA requirements.